 - 1. Residential Bonus FAR.
 Residential and mixed-use commercial and residential projects shall be regulated by the FAR tiers by character area as follows: - a.
-North Bayshore Density Bonus Program Tier I (up to the FAR listed in Table 5)9 - Provide at least 15% affordable residential units onsite, or as otherwise specified by the Plan's density bonus options; and - Propose a Local School Strategy to support new local schools in or adjacent to the North Bayshore Precise-Plan area; and - · Implement additional green building and site design measures as set forth in Appendix B. - b.
-North Bayshore Density Bonus Program Tier II (up to the FAR listed in Table 5) - Provide at least 20% affordable residential units onsite, or as otherwise specified by the Plan's density bonus program options; and - Propose a Local School Strategy to support new local schools in or adjacent to the North Bayshore Precise-Plan area; and - Implement additional green building and site design measures as set forth in Appendix B.
+North Bayshore Density Bonus Program Tier I (up to the FAR listed in Table 5)9 - Provide at least 15% affordable residential units onsite, or as otherwise specified by the Plan's density bong options; and - Plan area; and - Implement additional green building and site design measures as set forth in Appendix B. - b.
+North Bayshore Density Bonus Program Tier II (up to the FAR listed in Table 5) - Provide at least 20% affordable residential units onsite, or as otherwise specified by the Plan's density bonus program options; and - poose a Local School Strategy to support new local schools in or adjacent to the North Bayshore Precise ran area; and - Implement additional green building and site design measures as set forth in Appendix B.